 There are several things you can do to prevent golfer’s elbow.
 Among them are the following:

 1. Warm up.
-Hand and arm movements and dynamic stretching will warm up your muscles and get them ready for physical activity, reducing the risk of injury.
+Hand and arm movements and dynamic stretching will warm your muscles and prepare them for physical activity, reducing the risk of injury.

 2. Strength training exercises.
 Strengthening your muscles allows them to absorb some of the impact of repetitive movements, reducing the stress imposed on your elbow joint.
 You can do this with hand exercises and lifting free weights.

 3. Use adequate equipment.
 Using sporting equipment that’s too heavy for you will increase the stress on your muscles, joints, and tendons.
-If you’re unsure about the best equipment to purchase, go to a specialty store or consult with a coach that specializes in your sport of choice.
+If you’re unsure about the best equipment to purchase, go to a specialty store or consult a coach specializing in your sport of choice.